littlebalup/PyPS3tools/PyPS3patcher/PyPS3patcher_README.txt

 Usage:
 -----
-To display help/commands list and patch version, simply run the scipt without any argument.
+To display help/commands list and patch version, simply run the script without any argument.
  - from windows command prompt: patcher.py
- - from linux/MAC console:
+ - from Linux/MAC console:
         ./patcher.py
-   (under unix systems, do not forget to set the script as executable using "chmod")
+   (under Unix systems, do not forget to set the script as executable using "chmod")

 Command: